DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-month.md

 ### Why is the calendar year _revenue by location national total_ slightly different than the _revenue by company total_?

-Our site has two federal revenue datasets.
-The one on this page is organized by location.
-[The federal revenue by company dataset]({{ site.baseurl }}/downloads/federal-revenue-by-company/) is organized by the company that paid the revenue.
-However, the national revenue totals are slightly different (by about $90 million).
-This is because the revenue by location dataset excludes revenue from offshore rights-of-way because they don't map to an offshore planning area.

 ### Note: Geothermal rate details

-The fees and rates for revenue from geothermal resources on federal land depend on whether the land is leased competitively or noncompetitively.

-Also, different fee rates apply to pre-2005 leases and to direct use facilities:

-* For leases signed before the Energy Policy Act of 2005, the lease holder’s reasonable actual transmission and generation costs are deducted from gross proceeds from electricity sales, and the resulting value is multiplied by the lease royalty rate (usually 10%).
-* For {{ "direct use" | term_end }}, the lease holder pays the equivalent value of the least expensive, reasonable alternative energy source.
-Thermal energy utilized must be measured by lease holder at the inlet and outlet of facility.
-The resulting value is multiplied by the lease royalty rate of 10%.

-The Bureau of Land Management has [more information about geothermal energy on federal lands](https://www.blm.gov/programs/energy-and-minerals/renewable-energy/geothermal-energy).

 ## Offshore data dictionary

-The offshore dataset is organized by offshore planning areas.
-There are more offshore planning areas than are represented in our data.
-Those not represented had no revenues for the years in the data.
-For more information on offshore planning areas, including spatial boundaries, see the Bureau of Ocean Energy Management's [maps and GIS data](http://www.boem.gov/Maps-and-GIS-Data/).

 ### Fields and definitions